 Orange, CA, is located in Orange County, CA, between Los Angles and San Diego and is considered part of the Riverside metro area.
 Residents have access to some of the best health care in the country, with many medical centers affiliated with the prestigious University of California medical system.
 Living in Orange is a bit removed from the hustle and bustle of L.A. and San Diego, with many homes still preserved to reflect their 1920s construction.
 A small downtown area, with small shops and cafes, makes this part of the Old Town District feel like a small-town enclave.

-Note: Data for Orange was unavailable, so data for the nearest city, Riverside, was used instead.
+Note: Data for Orange was unavailable, so data for the nearest city, Los Angeles was used instead.

 |Riverside County Office on Aging||(800) 510-2020||The Office on Aging operates 27 different programs to help the elderly, including meal delivery, financial planning and benefits counseling, socialization opportunities and health screenings and education.
 Some programs are open to all, while others are needs-based.|